LearnWeb3DAO/Defi-Exchange/README.md

         uint ethBalance = address(this).balance;
         uint cryptoDevTokenReserve = getReserve();
         ERC20 cryptoDevToken = ERC20(cryptoDevTokenAddress);
         /*
             If the reserve is empty, intake any user supplied value for `Ether` and `Crypto Dev` tokens because there is no ratio currently */
         if(cryptoDevTokenReserve == 0) {
             // Transfer the `cryptoDevToken` address from the user's account to the contract cryptoDevToken.transferFrom(msg.sender, address(this), _amount);
             // Take the current ethBalance and mint `ethBalance` amount of LP tokens to the user.
             // `liquidity` provided is equal to `ethBalance` because this is the first time user
             // is adding `Eth` to the contract, so whatever `Eth` contract has is equal to the one supplied
             // by the user in the current `addLiquidity` call
-            // `liquidity` tokens that need to be minted to the user on `addLiquidity` call shouls always be propotional
+            // `liquidity` tokens that need to be minted to the user on `addLiquidity` call shouls always be proportional
-            // to the eth specified by the user liquidity = ethBalance;
+            // to the Eth specified by the user liquidity = ethBalance;
             _mint(msg.sender, liquidity);
         } else {
             /*
                 If the reserve is not empty, intake any user supplied value for `Ether` and determine according to the ratio how many `Crypto Dev` tokens need to be supplied to prevent any large price impacts because of the additional liquidity